kimai/kimai/UPGRADING.md

 After you followed the normal update and database migration process (see above), you need to execute a bash command to convert your timesheet data for timezone support:

-- An important change was introduced regarding the storage of date-time objects in the database.
-Please read this [pull request](https://github.com/kevinpapst/kimai2/pull/372) BEFORE you follow the instructions to convert the timezones in your existing time records with `bin/console kimai:convert-timezone`.
+- Read this [pull request](https://github.com/kevinpapst/kimai2/pull/372) BEFORE you follow the instructions to convert the timezones in your existing time records with `bin/console kimai:convert-timezone`.
 Without that, you will end up with wrong times in your database.

 Check if you want to apply changes to your `local.yaml`: